 Note again that maps can be Embedded in other websites if you prefer to use your existing web infrastructure rather than directing to the KeyReporter site.

 When a map has been completed and published, clicking directly on a computer icon will display the computer name, operating system, and a list of all the software installed on that specific machine.
 Using the Software settings an admin an choose to hide certain products from not just the Software list, but also this pop up on Floorplans.
 Using the top Search bar to search for an application name will show a list of matches.
 Clicking on a specific software title will highlight all the computers in the lab that have the product installed, show an info box in the upper right with the application name and number of matching systems that contain it, and have a link to other locations that have the software installed.
 This allows very fast search of a program, and finding an available computer to use that has it, and if you have placed Floorplans on the street map, directions to take you to that location.

-Administrators with reporting permissions can also run Division-based reports right from the Map page for a given Division or tagged computer group, by selecting the report they want from the list under the report icon in the top-right.
+- Reports - Administrators with reporting permissions can run reports right from the Map page for a given Division or tagged computer group, by selecting the report they want from the drop down list.

 If you choose to enable them on a given Floorplan's Properties, viewers can choose to turn on a "Heat Map", which will show visually which computers in a lab are being logged into the most.
 Click the flame icon near the upper right in the Ribbon to select what time period to base the heat map on.

-There are two types of Availability Widget.
+There are two types of Availability Widget that can be used on Dashboards once you have created your maps.
 One shows a simple list of Divisions or Tags on the widget, the other shows a Map of the chosen grouping.
 These are illustrated below: